codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 **Access modes**
 You can define one of three different access modes:
-* Tunnel-based, the default mode, automatically enabled when the other access modes are not defined in the installation command.
+* Tunnel-based, the default mode, is automatically enabled when the other access modes are not defined in the installation command.
 * Ingress-based, uses an ingress controller, which, depending on the type of ingress controller, may need to be configured both before and after installation.
+See [Ingress controller configuration](#ingress-controller-configuration) in this article.
-* Service-mesh-based, which may also need to be configured before and after installation.
-This mode requires explicitly disabling the tunnel- and ingress-based modes in the installation command.

-See [Ingress controller configuration](/#ingress-controller-configuration) in this article.
+* Service-mesh-based, which requires explicitly disabling the tunnel- and ingress-based modes in the installation command.
+The service mesh may also need to be configured before and after installation.
+See [Ingress controller configuration](#ingress-controller-configuration) in this article.

 <br><br>